RELATIONSHIPS HAVE THE GREATEST POTENTIAL FOR

 Today teens are increasingly encouraged to be

-‘Young Adults with no boundaries' from media influences and peer pressure.
+Young Adults with no boundaries' from Media influences and peer pressure.

-Within our life journey, frequently a particular conversation with a relative, a family friend, or a random conversation with a stranger, can have a surprisingly big effect on your viewpoint and values, going forward.
+Within our life journey, frequently a particular conversation with a relative, a family friend, or a random conversation with a stranger, can have a surprisingly awakening effect on your viewpoint and values, going forward.

 In the marriage setting, a major benefit of sexual intimacy ‘making love’, is that it re-bonds the couple so that they overlook the faults of their partner.
 ‘Love covers’ as they say.